 (Logic Circuit is a free logic simulation tool that I was introduced to at university, I use it to check all my logic before I implement them in my circuits)

-The schematic PDF can be downloaded here
+The schematic PDF of the SBC rev 2 can be downloaded here